yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 ## Important note

-- You need to close Studio and delelte the folder Studio_Installation_Folder/configuration/org.eclipse.osgi after install this patch.
+- You need to close Studio and delete the folder Studio_Installation_Folder/configuration/org.eclipse.osgi after install this patch.

 ## Prerequisites